fleuren/smmo-api-projects/README.md

 # Planned Scripts:
 - Orphanage Progress and Boosts display
-- World boss timers (with windows notification) --Season Guild Leaderboard Display (with ability to refresh)--
+- World boss timers (with windows notification) -Season Guild Leaderboard Display (with ability to refresh)-
 - Guild display (all and specific guilds)
 - Other projects (TBA)